Associates, Trusted Partners & Recommended Services

 Email: ryan@adhdnorfolk.org.uk

-Greg Daniels is a qualified, accredited coach offering solution-focused coaching support designed to help individuals understand who they want to be, clarify what matters to them, and make meaningful, sustainable progress toward their goals.
-He works with people of all ages and in diverse settings, bringing a wealth of experience from education, children’s services, and personal development.
+Greg is a qualified, accredited coach with over 30 years of lived experience of neurodivergence, bringing both professional expertise and personal insight to his work.
+He offers solution-focused coaching designed to help individuals understand who they want to be, clarify what matters to them, and make meaningful, sustainable progress toward their goals.
+Greg works with people of all ages and in diverse settings, drawing on a strong background in education, children’s services and personal development.

 Website: https://www.gregdanielscoaching.com/